Quantum bounds and device-independent security with rank-one qubit measurements

 The Tsirelson bound can be derived by applying \eqref{eq:bound_condition_state}:

 Note also that, in the special case $\theta=\pi/2$, this bounds becomes

 in agreement with the results in Sec.\ 6 of \cite{baptista2023}.

-For this POVM, we performed numerical simulations to estimate the certifiable min-entropy when some random noise $p$ affects the ideal quantum state (for more details, see the discussion around Eq.\ \eqref{eq:exp_state}, setting $\theta=\frac{\pi}{2}$ and $c=0$).
-Our analysis compares the min-entropy obtained when all correlations are considered with the case in which only the average value of $\mathcal{S}$ is constrained.
+For this POVM, we performed numerical simulations to lower bound the certifiable min-entropy and von Neumann entropy when some random noise $p$ affects the ideal quantum state (for more details, see the discussion around Eq.\ \eqref{eq:exp_state}, setting $\theta=\frac{\pi}{2}$ and $c=0$).
+Our analysis compares the bounds on the two entropies obtained when all correlations are considered with the case in which only the average value of $\mathcal{S}$ is constrained.
 In the simulations, given an average CHSH operator value of $2\sqrt{2}(1-p)$, we compared the outcomes obtained by either constraining solely the average value of the operator $\mathcal{S}$ (equal to $1-p$) or enforcing the full correlations between Alice and the POVM.
 The results, shown in Fig.\ \ref{fig:scanp}, reveal an average loss of min-entropy of 7\% when only $\expval{\mathcal{S}}$ is constrained for both entropies.
 The min-entropy computations are carried out using the NPA hierarchy \cite{navascues_bounding_2007, navascues_convergent_2008} at order 3 and the SDPA-DD solver with a precision of $10^{-12}$ \cite{nakata2010numerical}\, while the von Neumann computations are carried out using the NPA hierarchy at order 2 and the SDPA solver with a precision of $10^{-7}$ (see also Appendix \ref{sec:randomness_estimation_app}).
 We emphasize that, in general, the true von Neumann entropy is always greater than the min-entropy.
 The fact that the lower bounds in Fig.\ \ref{fig:scanp} cross each other may arise from the different ways in which the two entropies are bounded.
 Although both methods rely on the NPA hierarchy, they are inherently distinct.
 Furthermore, since computing the von Neumann entropy bound is more demanding in terms of computational resources, we have chosen a lower order of the NPA hierarchy and a less precise numerical solver than min-entropy computations; moreover we adopted some strategies from \cite{Brown2024} to achieve faster (though less tight) computations.
 In a practical QRNG implementation, these considerations should be taken into account when estimating the final rate, and the method estimating the higher lower bound should be preferred.